What is a watershed?

-Central Texas is semi-arid due to average rainfalls and temperatures and their effects on the land.
+The Cypress Creek Watershed lies within the approximate boundary between the subtropical humid climate to the East and the subtropical subhumid climate to the West.
 Data from 1971-2000, suggests that the average annual temperature in Hays County was 76 to 78 °F (24.4 - 25.6 °C), average annual rainfall was around 35 inches (889 mm), and during the years 1950-1979, annual gross lake surface evaporation averaged around 60-65 inches (1,524 – 1,651 mm).
 The region also experiences extremes in weather patterns, observed over the decades as flash floods and droughts.

 Climate in the area follows the general pattern of the Texas Hill Country; peak rainfall tends to occur in the summer and fall, and temperature in the area is highest from May through October, resulting in predictable summer weather patterns.
 The period of July through September is often both hot and dry, with average daily temperatures above 80°F and little rainfall.
 Since water quality in the Cypress Creek is highly dependent upon flow, summer months are likely to have water quality impairments including low dissolved oxygen, high algal density, and increased water temperature.